lsaenzt/DicePools.jl/docs/src/index.md

 ## Summary

-DicePools generates Tables.jl compliant output with the results of rolling dice under various rules.
+DicePools calculates the probability of results of rolling a number of dice.
 Dice can be both numeric or with symbols and combining both is also possible.

+Results is Tables.jl compliant and can be easily converted to DataFrames, CSV, PrettyTables...

 ### Example
 ```